Skip to main content

 • Global rarity: Destinations queried by only one host across the entire customer base.

-The system highlights behavioral deviations that signal stealth operations such as command-and-control beaconing, credential misuse, or lateral movement—commonly seen in red teaming and targeted APT activity.
+The system highlights behavioral deviations that signal stealth operations such as command-and-control beaconing, credential misuse, or lateral movement, commonly seen in red teaming and targeted APT activity.

-Correlation & Escalation
+Correlation and Escalation

-AlphaSOC aggregates and correlates individual detection events across identities, endpoints, and timeframes to surface meaningful security outcomes.
+AlphaSOC aggregates and correlates individual detection events across identities, endpoints, and timeframes to surface meaningful security outcomes:

 • Micro-detections that may seem benign in isolation are clustered and scored together.

-• Tune severity and scoring to your environment.
+• Tune severity and scoring per rule.

 • Create private, shareable, or community-based rules.